androettop/parasync/README.md

 ## 🧩 Features

-- ⚡ Drum-focused *Guitar Hero*-like gameplay.
+- ⚡ Drum-focused *Guitar Hero*-like player.
 - 🎵 Supports Paradiddle song files (`.paradiddle.json`).
 - 📂 Built-in tool for downloading and managing song libraries.
 - 🌐 Allows configuration of remote song libraries to browse and fetch new content.